 One of the biggest changes since we started SaaStr is the massive number of SaaS veterans out there.
-The decade-long run of next-generation SaaS start-ups, and the explosion since 2015 of SaaS unicorns and decacorns has led to a lot of experienced execs on the market.
+The decade-long run of next-generation SaaS start-ups, and the incredible growth in SaaS unicorns and decacorns has led to a lot of experienced execs on the market.
 This is great.
 I wish there had been even a fraction of this many SaaS execs when I was getting going.

 - But many experienced folks just don’t want to do it all again.
 Because SaaS is hard.
 Each quarter, the bookings plan starts at $0 again.
 The lead commit goes up each quarter and every year.
 The bar to grow even faster has been raised.
 And as time goes on, not everyone wants to do all of that again.

 - So it’s natural to want more of a team to do it for you.
 To hire 3-4 folks to do what you used to do mostly yourself.
 To want a head of sales operations and a director of sales to help carry the load not later … but on Day 1.
 To not have to manage any customers yourself in customer success, and instead be a strategist.
 To hire a head of demand gen to get those leads for you, so you don’t have to get all those leads yourself this time.

 - In many cases this is a good thing.
 When you are ready to really scale — say $8m-$10m+ in ARR, usually — there is now a whole surplus of candidates who will come in and build a team for you.
 Often in just a month or two, if they are good at recruiting and have kept their network warm (as the best leaders too).
 These days, the top VP candidates already are keeping 3-4 folks warm for their team.
 They know they’ll need them for their next role.